 A selection of three different ales sitting in a wooden tasting palette from Brewery Ommegang

-Continue the fun and head to nearby Cooperstown to check out Brewery Ommegang (pictured).
-Join in on a guided beer tasting for just $15, and take home a complimentary beer glass.
+Continue the fun and head to Brewery Ommegang (pictured).
+Join in on a guided beer tasting for $24, and enjoy a complimentary pour at the end!
 Catch one of the top-notch summer concerts hosted by Brewery Ommegang or groove to free live music at the Cooperstown Lakefront Concert Series, held at the bandstand in Lakefront Park every Tuesday evening.

 From the outfield to the shores, make your way to Glimmerglass State Park where you can bask in the sun, hike, and swim or paddle the crystal-clear waters of Otsego Lake. (entry fee $7)